-When I started my Marriage SOS practice decades ago, I did so with the firm belief that people who are looking for marriage help should have a choice.
-That doesn’t just mean a choice between psychotherapy or mediation-based help or coaching, it also means a choice between religious or non-religious help.
+When I started my Marriage SOS marital mediation practice decades ago, I did so with the firm belief that people who are looking for marriage help should have a choice.
+That doesn’t just mean a choice between psychotherapy or mediation-based help, it also means a choice between religious or non-religious help.

-While my practice is a non-religious none, I have nonetheless had countless clients of all religions who have successfully used my services over the past twenty years, and I’ve had countless clients with no religious affiliation who have also done so.
+While my practice is a strictly non-religious none, I have nonetheless had countless clients of all religions who have successfully used my services over the past twenty-plus years, and I’ve had countless clients with no religious affiliation who have also done so.
 That’s because when it comes to issues like infidelity, midlife crises, arguing or marital apathy, I get down to the nuts-and-bolts, so to speak.
 What works and what doesn’t work?
 What works long-term?
-There are things that need to happen in a marriage—regardless of one’s beliefs, whether religious, political or otherwise—if it is to overcome a serious conflict or betrayal.
+There are things that need to happen in a marriage—regardless of one’s beliefs, whether religious, political, or otherwise—if it is to overcome a serious conflict or betrayal.

-When it comes to seeking help for something as important and intimate as your marriage and family security, it’s essential that you find the right approach for you.
-If that includes a religious element, wonderful – most churches, temples and mosques provide this service, and there are many religious counselors out there.
+When it comes to seeking help for something as important and intimate as your marriage, it’s essential that you find the right approach for you.
+If that includes a religious element, great—most churches, temples and mosques provide this service, and there are many religious counselors out there.
 In fact, I know that many people have found it hard to find a counseling service that didn’t have some kind of religious element, whether advertised or not.

 Which leads me to the one thing I do take issue with, and that’s when a religious element is not openly stated in counseling services or in other forms of marriage help or self-help.
-Various books and practitioners have been criticized for “springing” a religious element on people, whether it’s left to the back pages of a book or the middle of an appointment or materials.
-Even very well-known books and approaches have been criticized for doing this.
-Since many of my clients come to me after having tried another approach or service, I can also attest to how many have felt annoyed at best and infuriated at worst when faced with religious content when there was no indication whatsoever of this on the website or product (if you’re unsure of a practitioner’s content in this regard, just ask them).
+Various books and practitioners have been criticized for “springing” a religious element on people, whether it’s left to the back pages of a book, the middle of materials, or the final session.
+Since many of my clients come to me after having tried another approach or service, I can also attest to how many have felt annoyed at best and infuriated at worst when faced with religious content when there was no indication whatsoever of this on the website, service, or product (if you’re unsure of a practitioner’s content in this regard, just ask them).